ananyasaini64760/Dashboard-Tableau/README.md

 # 📊 HR Analytics Dashboard

-This project is an **interactive HR Analytics Dashboard** built using **Power BI**.
+This project is an **interactive HR Analytics Dashboard** built using **Tableau**.
 It provides insights into employee attrition, demographics, job satisfaction, and department-wise workforce distribution.
 The dashboard helps HR teams and decision-makers identify trends, analyze attrition causes, and make data-driven workforce strategies.

 ---